How to Make a Robot at Home (From the Makers of Robots)

 Can anyone build a robot?

+Any person who wants to learn how to make a robot can do it.
 Absolutely anyone can build a robot, and there are loads of professions within the industry that don’t require an engineering degree or anything close to it.

 And it’s absolutely true, because making a robot isn’t just about smart engineers and roboticists.
 It’s about creating the right hardware and software, sourcing the right parts, and designing the robot itself.